Cognitive processing therapy (CPT): definition, applications, and effectiveness

 What are CPT session notes?

 CPT session notes are a series of brief videos that contain the key agenda items and interventions for all sessions.
-The main purpose of 12 CPT session notes is to easier track a patient’s progress.
+The main purpose of 12 CPT session notes is to easily track a patient’s progress.
 The CPT session notes are listed below.

-- Pretreatment considerations
+• Pretreatment considerations

-- Session #1: an overview of PTSD and CPT
+• Session #1: an overview of PTSD and CPT

-- Session #2: examining the influence of trauma on the patient
+• Session #2: examining the influence of trauma on the patient

-- Session #3: actively working with thoughts, feelings, and events
+• Session #3: actively working with thoughts, feelings, and events

-- Session #4: examining the index trauma
+• Session #4: examining the index trauma

-- Session #5: the use of worksheets with challenging questions
+• Session #5: the use of worksheets with challenging questions

-- CPT + A phase 3: Sessions 4 & 5
+• CPT + A phase 3: Sessions 4 & 5

-- Session #6: problematic thinking patterns
+• Session #6: problematic thinking patterns

-- Session #7: worksheets with challenging beliefs and introduction to modules
+• Session #7: worksheets with challenging beliefs and introduction to modules

-- Sessions #8-11: trauma-related themes
+• Sessions #8-11: trauma-related themes

-- Session #12: final impact statement and processing intimacy
+• Session #12: final impact statement and processing intimacy

 How does Cognitive processing therapy work?

 Cognitive processing therapy works through several mechanisms such as psychoeducation, processing trauma, learning new skills, and changing beliefs.
-The therapist aims to educate a patient while also providing support and counseling.
+The therapist aims to educate a patient while providing support and counseling.

 In order to increase a patient’s knowledge, the therapist first needs to remove barriers to comprehending mental health conditions and develop strategies to motivate patients to participate in their treatment effectively.
 This is often achieved by teaching patients the reality of having PTSD in order to overcome their stigma and self-blame.

-For example, a patient may need to consider why the traumatic event occurred and how it changed their beliefs about themselves and the world around them.
+For example, a patient needs to consider why the traumatic event occurred and how it changed their beliefs about themselves and the world around them.
 Facing these difficult questions allows a patient to identify and tackle their maladaptive beliefs, which only aggravate PTSD symptoms.
-By resolving these beliefs, patients also change their emotional well-being, which positively influences their behavior too.
+By resolving these beliefs, patients change their emotional well-being, which positively influences their behavior too.
+The therapist guides a patient every step of the way.
+Patients get the opportunity to make some changes in their thinking patterns, which has a significant impact on their feelings and behaviors.
+Therapists often recommend certain exercises that patients are able to do between sessions.

 What happens during Cognitive processing therapy?

+The 1st phase involves patient assessment, PTSD diagnosis, and a treatment plan.
 The 2nd phase revolves around consistent education regarding coping with trauma.
 During this phase, a therapist helps a patient learn and adopt new coping strategies to boost confidence and self-worth.

 During the last sessions, the therapist helps the patient evaluate the progress they’ve made.
-Therapists can also work closely with the patient on a relapse prevention plan.
+Therapists work closely with the patient on a relapse prevention plan.
 With this plan, the CPT program comes to an end.

 How effective is Cognitive processing therapy?

-Psychological Reports published a paper that evaluated the effectiveness of CPT as well as prolonged exposure in the management of conditions reflective of current clinical practice in the Veterans Health Administration.
 The study showed that CPT was equally effective with prolonged exposure in decreasing PTSD scores.
 Compared to veterans who didn’t complete therapy, those who completed therapy experienced better management of their PTSD.

-A paper from Frontiers in Behavioral Neuroscience examined different psychotherapy interventions in the management of posttraumatic stress disorder.
-Scientists explained that CPT is highly recommended for the treatment of PTSD because it is trauma-focused.
 Cognitive processing therapy proved to be effective for different cases of trauma, including sexual assault survivors, war veterans, and persons with comorbid PTSD and TBI (traumatic brain injury).
-This type of therapy exhibits a clinically significant reduction in PTSD, anxiety, and depression, with results maintained five to 10 years post-treatment follow-up.
+This type of therapy exhibits a clinically significant reduction in PTSD, anxiety, and depression, with outcomes sustained after five to ten years of follow-up.

 To sum up, a growing body of evidence confirms that cognitive processing therapy is indeed effective in the treatment of PTSD, anxiety, and depression in patients with different trauma cases.
 It takes three months to complete the treatment.